 A Hair Transplant is a team performance.
 It relies on the skills of individuals to reach a successful result.
 The doctor will not perform every aspect of your procedure.
 They have set protocols in place to ensure the highest standards.

 Doctors perform aspects such as strip removal and closer with FUT.
 Then make the placement sites.
-With FUE the doctor should punch the follicular units from the donor.
-Before making the placement sites.
-Some doctors place grafts but the majority have their own placement team.
+FUE the doctor will punch the follicular units or designate to a technician.
+Graft placement.
+Protocols vary.
+From Doctor made custom sites.
+To implanter made sites and placement.

 Dependent on the size of the procedure there will normally be a break for lunch.
 You and the medical team have time to eat and stretch your legs.
 After lunch, the procedure continues until finished.
 Try not to clock watch as it makes the time go slower.